 And the shift isn’t just limited to employees watching training videos to acquire new knowledge and skills before getting to work.
 Today, employers are turning the cameras around to document that training and ensure that nothing gets missed.

 Enterprise video platforms help professional trainers capture video, whether in the classroom or on the drill floor.
-Shooting with a GoPro, smartphone, webcam, security camera — even many sources all at once — trainers can proctor their training sessions from wherever they are, even if an internet connection isn’t available.
+Shooting with a GoPro, smartphone, webcam, security camera — even many video sources all at once — trainers can proctor their training sessions from wherever they are, even if an internet connection isn’t available.
 Cloud-based video storage and video editing tools that are accessible from a standard web browser keep multinational teams connected and communicating.
 In the background, video communication and documentation gives compliance departments the assurances they need that their contractors and employees are operating within regulatory bounds.

 Training compliance becomes especially important in an era when so much of the skilled workforce is on the brink of retirement.
 Not only do companies need to certify that their employees and contractors have been adequately trained, but they need to do it with ever greater speed and efficiency, to fill critical workforce gaps.

 For more about how leading energy and manufacturing companies are leveraging video throughout their mission-critical operations, download a free copy of our briefing papers:

 Panopto is an end-to-end enterprise video platform that is already helping training companies and departments all around the world deliver curriculum and document training compliance.
 To learn how Panopto can help your organization deliver on its training and compliance needs with video, contact a member of our team today to request a free trial.